Stay Smart. Look for the CA Label.

 - Certification of telecom equipment exempted from licensing (See Table One) is a voluntary scheme

-- Equipment suppliers may apply for certification of products against the technical requirements by CA. If approved, they may choose to affix the CA label on the products.
+- Equipment suppliers may apply for certification of equipment against the technical specifications prescribed by the CA. If approved, they may choose to affix the CA label on the equipment.

-- Only certified products are allowed to carry the CA label.
-To be sure what you choose is authorised or meets the specified technical standards, always look for the CA label.
+- Only certified equipment is allowed to carry the CA label.
+To be sure what you choose is authorised or meets the specified technical specifications, always look for the CA label.

-- Other common telecom equipment may carry the authorised CA label, too:
+- Other common telecom equipment may carry the CA label, too:

 - Mobile phones